 With so many different types of acne that a person can get, it can be difficult to self-diagnose if you are not educated on the various pimples that can strike at any time.
 Two of main types of pimples include whiteheads and blackheads.

 Continue reading to learn the differences between these two types of pimples so that you can properly diagnose your skin condition without the help of a dermatologist, who would charge you a lot of money for an exam and also a lot of money for prescription medications to treat your acne.
-By knowing what skin condition you suffer with, you can look for over-the-counter remedies instead that can be just as effective as what a doctor would prescribe to you at a much higher cost.
+By knowing what skin condition you suffer with, you can know the best acne treatment for you and you can look for over-the-counter remedies instead that can be just as effective as what a doctor would prescribe to you at a much higher cost.

 What are Whiteheads?